Delegation of authority and segregation of duties

 Issued 17 October 2008

 Decision making structures shall be designed with the objective of promoting transparency and placing authority and accountability at appropriate levels of the organisation.
-Such structures shall ensure sound governance, operational efficiency and segregation of duties, the latter to prevent fraud and errors.
+Such structures shall ensure sound governance, operational efficiency and segregation of duties, the latter to prevent conflicts of interest, fraud and errors.

-- Authority is the power or right to make decisions.
+- Authority is the power or right to make decisions or give instructions.

 - Responsibility is a duty or an obligation to perform or complete a task assigned.

 - Delegation is a transfer of authorisation or responsibility to others.

 - Segregation of duties means division or allocation of duties between two or more individuals.